klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getStorageAt(address, position [, blockNumber] [, callback])
 ```

-Return the value from a storage position at a given address.
+Returns the value from a storage position at a given address.

 **Parameters**